Aedes japonicus - Factsheet for experts

 Species Specific Control Methods e.g. insecticide, public health education etc

 There is no specific guidance on control of this mosquito species, although much of the guidance for other container breeding species, like Ae. albopictus would be equally applicable.
 As in the case of source reduction at cemeteries, specific guidance can be provided on a case-by-case basis.
+Personal protective measures to reduce the risk of mosquito bites include the use of mosquito bed nets (preferably insecticide-treated nets), sleeping or resting in screened or air-conditioned rooms, the wearing of clothes that cover most of the body, and the use of mosquito repellent in accordance with the instructions indicated on the product label.

 Current Nuisance Biting/Vector Issues in Europe